+'''

-/bin/bash -c "\$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/ →install.sh)"
+/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/

+→install.sh)"

+'''

 When running the above line, you will likely be prompted to install Command Line Tools (CLT) for Xcode.
-This can be installed with xcode-select --install brew install ffmpeg
+This can be installed with

+'''

+xcode-select --install

+'''

-To verify Homebrew was installed properly, run brew in Terminal and you should receive a help page on various Homebrew commands.
+To verify Homebrew was installed properly, run brew in Terminal and you should recieive a help page on various Homebrew commands.
 With Homebrew now installed, you can easily install FFmpeg with